 - For Spouses: 20 years from the service member’s date of death if they died on active duty, or 10 years from the date we determine they qualify or from the Veteran’s date of death (there may be exceptions).

 How payments are made: The VA pays the monthly amount directly to the student.
-The current monthly payment for full-time training is $1,224.
+The current monthly payment for full-time enrollment is $1,401.

 Application: The application is available online here.